tbedford/Ant-Allocator/README.md

 If a system does a lot of small allocations MIN_FRAG could be reduced from 128 to say 64.
 Another option might be to have a custom allocator just for small allocation, such as those for small strings.

+There's an annoying complication you have to deal with, and that's the case where the block you are splitting is the last block on the list - there's no block after it, so you need to allow for that in your pointer code.
+See the source code for details.

 ## Coalescing blocks